Nutrients in freshwater (CSI 020/WAT 003) - Assessment published Feb 2015

 Groundwater nitrate concentrations primarily reflect the relative proportion and intensity of agricultural activity.
-In 2011, 20 out of 32 countries had groundwater monitoring stations with average concentration above the threshold Groundwater Quality Standard of 50 mg NO3/l as laid down in the Groundwater Directive (2006/118/EC) .
-Belgium and Spain had the highest proportion (more than 20%) of groundwater stations with average concentration above the standard, but there was also a high proportion (10-20%) of groundwater stations above the standard in Austria, Cyprus, Czech Republic, Denmark, Germany and the Netherlands.
-Groundwater nitrate concentrations were generally low (most or all groundwater stationsless than 10 mg NO3/l) in Albania, Bosnia and Herzegovina, Croatia, Finland, Iceland, Lithuania, Norway, Serbia and Sweden.
+In 2012, 23 out of 32 countries had groundwater monitoring stations with an average concentration above the threshold Groundwater Quality Standard of 50 milligrammes of nitrate per litre (mg NO3/l) as laid down in the Groundwater Directive (2006/118/EC) .
+Belgium and Spain had the highest proportion (more than 20%) of groundwater stations with an average concentration above the standard, but there was also a high proportion (10-20%) of groundwater stations above the standard in Austria, Cyprus, Czech Republic, Denmark, Germany, Italy, Montenegro, Netherlands and Portugal.
+Groundwater nitrate concentrations were generally low (most or all groundwater stations less than 10 mg NO3/l) in Albania, Bosnia and Herzegovina, Croatia, Finland, Iceland, Lithuania, Norway, Serbia, Sweden and the UK.

 Trends in groundwater nitrate concentration (see Fig. 2)

-There was a slight increase in average annual mean nitrate concentration in European groundwater from 1992 to 1998.
-Since 2005 the concentrations have declined again, and in 2011 the mean concentration had almost returned to the 1992 level.
-By using the filter in figure 2 the groundwater nitrate trends for the individual countries are illustrated.
+There was a slight increase in average the annual mean nitrate concentration in European groundwater from 1992 to 1998.
+Since 2005, concentrations have declined again and in 2011, the mean concentration had almost returned to the 1992 level.
+By using the filter in figure 2, the groundwater nitrate trends for the individual countries are illustrated.

 Geographical region time series and trends

 There is marked variation in groundwater nitrate concentrations between different geographical regions of Europe.
-In Western Europe the concentrations are high, and the levels have been fairly stable over the whole period, with similar proportions of decreasing and increasing trends, and about half the GWBs with no significant trend.
+In Western Europe, the concentrations are high, and the levels have been fairly stable over the whole period, with similar proportions of decreasing and increasing trends, and about half the GWBs with no significant trend.
 The other regions are represented by far fewer GWBs.
-The results show that Northern Europe is at the other end of the scale compared to Western Europe, with low concentrations.
-But as for Western Europe the levels have been fairly stable over time.
-In Eastern Europe the average concentrations started declining after 1996, but increased again after 2003.
-However, after a marked decline between 2010 and 2011, the levels are currently (2011) at about the same level as the start of the time series, and about 10 mg NO3/l lower than in Western and Southeastern Europe.
-In Southeastern Europe (only represented by Bulgaria) the concentration levels were high in the period 1997-2000.
-Disregarding this peak, there is still an overall increasing trend, with levels now slightly higher than in Western Europe.
-However, as for the other regions, the proportions of significantly increasing and decreasing trends were similar.
+Results show that Northern Europe is at the other end of the scale, with low concentrations, but as for Western Europe, levels have been fairly stable over time.
+In Eastern Europe, the average concentration started declining after 1996, but increased again after 2003.
+However, since 2008, concentrations have declined, and have, since 2010, been at about the same level as at the start of the time series, and about 10 mg NO3/l lower than in Western and Southeastern Europe.
+In Southeastern Europe (only represented by Bulgaria), the concentration levels were high in the period 1997-2000.
+Disregarding this peak, there is still an overall increasing trend, with levels now higher than in Western Europe.
+However, as for Western Europe, the proportions of significantly increasing and decreasing trends were similar.